Locations

 Log buckets are the containers in your Google Cloud project, billing account, folder, and organization that store and organize your logs data.

-For each Google Cloud project, billing account, folder, and organization, Logging automatically creates two log buckets: _Required and _Default, which are set to the global location.
+For each Google Cloud project, billing account, folder, and organization, Logging automatically creates two log buckets: _Required and _Default, which are in the global location.
 You can't change the location of existing buckets.
 However, your organization can create a policy that sets a different default location for these buckets.
-For more information, see Configure default settings for organizations.
+For more information, see Configure default settings for organizations and folders.

-You can also create user-defined buckets for any Google Cloud project.
-When you create a user-defined bucket, you can specify a location region for storing its logs data.
-After you create the bucket, the location can't be changed, but you can create a new bucket and direct logs to that bucket using sinks.
-To learn how to set the region for your buckets, see Regionalize your logs.
+You can also create user-defined log buckets for any Google Cloud project.
+When you create a user-defined log bucket, you can specify the location of the log bucket.
+After you create the log bucket, the location can't be changed, but you can create a new bucket and then direct log entries to the new log bucket by using sinks.
+To learn how to set the location for your buckets, see Regionalize your logs.

 Logging supports querying logs from multiple regions together, in which case queries are processed in the same locations as the buckets being queried and then aggregated in the region the query was received from to return the results.